josborn88/Auto-Schedule-V2/README.md

-# AutoShellsV2
-This is a small program I created to automatically create outlines for the daily schedules for a science museum.

-It launches a browser to WhenIWork.com, scrapes the schedule information for the week, and then takes that data and fills in an Excel document that is used for the daily schedule.
+# AutoShells V2, what it is
+This is a small program I made to help create daily schedules for my workplace.
+It creates the shells, or the rough outlines for each day.
+The daily schedules are made in Excel and our weekly schedules are created with WhenIwork.com.
+This program scrapes the data from WhenIWork and adds it to the Excel documents.
+From there the shells are filled in based on who is trained on what activities we are doing that day.
+I am working on a program to fill in each day, you can find that project on my GitHub under AutoPops.

 This is the second iteration I have made for this task.
-The first version was muh longer (over 1000 lines of code) and so hard to maintain and adapt and our need changed.
+The first version was much longer at over 1000 lines of code.
+After learning more about Python and programming in general I went back and rewrote it, this being the result.

-To run the program you need Python with openpyxl and selenium installed.
-Run the Python script, it will launch a web browser and take you to WhenIWork.com, after you log in and navigate to the week you want to create schedules for.
-Return to Python and tell it what to save our schdule as (E.G. Schedule 2.1.19-2.6.19) and it will gather the date, parse it out, and will in the Excel file.

-In this repository is a blank Excel scheudle and an example of one filled in by this program.
-After the data is filled in you can reove the extra columns and add any notes or shift specific needs to the day.

-While ther eare a few bugs to fix still an d I would like to add a few axtra features overall I am happy with this program.
+# Prerequisites
+AutoShells runs in Pyhon 3.6 or higher.
+It also requieres the Selenium and OpenPyXl packages.
+To manipulate the Excel files you need Microsoft Excel, though any program that reads/writes .xlsx files should work decently.

+# Installing

+To install download the Python script and the